Sample Entry for Black Sabbath: The Illustrated Lyrics: "Wicked World"

 Can you feel how many die when you win the race?”

-“Wicked World’s” phantasmagoric bridge continues in the gothic overtones favored on the debut album, a haunting and evocative oeuvre, like a dark echo of Hank Marvin and The Shadows (if The Shadows played to graveyards populated with ghouls and specters), serving as a prelude to the strange, twisty passages that will emerge in the album’s closer “Warning.”
-Silence erupts for a second before Iommi’s lead breaks in, almost violently, seeming to indicate a cataclysmic end to all that’s come before, but then Ward’s drums build and the riff starts again, as if indicating a continuing cycle of destruction.[6]
+“Wicked World’s” phantasmagoric bridge continues in the gothic overtones that permeate the album, a haunting and evocative oeuvre, like an eerie echo of The Shadows, serving as a prelude to the strange, twisty passages that unearth in the album’s closer “Warning.”
+Silence ensues for a moment before Iommi’s lead breaks in, almost violently, seeming to indicate a cataclysmic end to all that’s come before, but then Ward hammers forth and the riff starts again, as if to signify the continuing cycle of destruction.

 A woman goes to work ev’ry day after day;